BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 Thanks for reading!
-If you play go and want a game, challenge me!
-If you like my words, subscribe get more posts
-Or, if you wanna get in touch, email me sam@sunlightafterdark.com
+If you play go and want a game, [challenge me!](https://online-go.com/player/183552/) If you like my words, [subscribe get more posts](https://sunlightafterdark.com/subscribe) Or, if you wanna get in touch, email me [sam@sunlightafterdark.com](mailto:sam@sunlightafterdark.com)

+*Disclaimer for Go players: I’m only a 12kyu, please forgive my bad examples.*